Risk Factors Dashboard

 SunTx, together with its principals and their respective affiliates and family members (collectively, the “SunTx Group”), controls us, and their interests may conflict with ours or yours in the future.

+As of November 20, 2024, the SunTx Group beneficially owned approximately 1.0% of our outstanding Class A common stock and approximately 79.0% of our outstanding Class B common stock, representing approximately 52.1% of the combined voting power of our common stock.
 As of November 27, 2023, the SunTx Group beneficially owned approximately 2.0% of our outstanding Class A common stock and approximately 76.3% of our outstanding Class B common stock, representing approximately 52.0% of the combined voting power of our common stock.
 Each share of our Class B common stock has ten votes per share, and each share of our Class A common stock has one vote per share.
 As a result, the SunTx Group has the ability to elect all of the members of our board of directors and thereby control our policies and operations, including the appointment of management, future issuances of our Class A common stock or other securities, the payment of dividends, if any, on our Class A common stock, our ability to incur or issue debt, amendments to our amended and restated certificate of incorporation and amended and restated bylaws and our entry into extraordinary transactions.
-As a result, affiliates of SunTx have the ability to elect all of the members of our board of directors and thereby control our policies and operations, including the appointment of management, future issuances of our Class A common stock or other securities, the payment of dividends, if any, on our Class A common stock, our ability to incur or issue debt, amendments to our amended and restated certificate of incorporation and amended and restated bylaws, and our entry into extraordinary transactions.
 This concentration of voting control could deprive you of an opportunity to receive a premium for your shares of our Class A common stock as part of a sale of our Company and ultimately might affect the market price of our Class A common stock.
 In addition, we have engaged, and expect to continue to engage, in related party transactions involving the SunTx Group and certain companies controlled by its members.
-In addition, we have engaged, and expect to continue to engage, in related party transactions involving SunTx and certain companies they control.
 As a result, the interests of the SunTx Group may not in all cases be aligned with your interests.
-As a result, the interests of affiliates of SunTx may not in all cases be aligned with your interests.

 We may issue preferred stock with terms that could adversely affect the voting power or value of our Class A common stock.